jrpresta/website/README.md

 # Movie Review Website

-The purpose of this project is to put together a website, in which an individual can upload a review of a movie and be returned a prediction for the sentiment of that review (positive or negative).
-A nice further feature would be to display exactly which words in the review the model is using to make this prediction.
+This repository creates and "deploys" an attention model for the classification of the [IMDB movie review dataset](https://ai.stanford.edu/~amaas/data/sentiment/).
+The architecture for the attention model is based on [this paper](https://www.cs.cmu.edu/~hovy/papers/16HLT-hierarchical-attention-networks.pdf).
+The data cleaning and pre-processing takes place in the Jupyter notebook along with the training of the model.

+In order to launch the website, execute the python file app_dir/run_app.py.